 receive personal, one-on-one attention and professional critiques

-In conjunction with the AOS degree, the Creative Center offers an option for students who continue their course work to receive a Bachelor of Fine Arts (BFA) degree in Graphic Design (BFA).
+In conjunction with the AOS degree, the Creative Center offers an option for students to continue schooling for ten additional months in order to receive a Bachelor of Fine Arts degree in Graphic Design (BFA).
 All-day classes allow instructors to give each student individual attention and critiques along with easy access to computer peripherals and printers.
 Students attend one course each day, Monday through Friday from 8:30 a.m. until 3:30 p.m.
 The student-teacher ratio in the BFA program is a maximum of 50/1; any class over 35 will include a Teaching Assistant with experience in the field.
 Classes may be as large as 60 students.

 While the BFA degree program is a continuation of the AOS degree program, it is specifically designed to:

 - provide an advanced and in-depth study of advertising and graphic design.

 - place more emphasis on award-winning creativity and generating ideas through research.

 - allow students to customize their portfolios to showcase their strengths.

 - include job shadowing which allows the students opportunities to make contact with potential employers and discover places they may like to work and develop their career.

 - include general studies courses which can be utilized in a broader range of working careers and situations.